 The Departmental Policy for Background Investigation and Appointment of Certified Officers (208.049) does not allow hiring or promotions of anyone who has been convicted of sexual abuse in prison/jail or in community.
 Background checks are done on all employees, contractors and volunteers.
 Background checks (FCIC/NCIC) are conducted on all new hires.
-The Department is connected as a level II employer and any arrest is provided to the Department upon entry into the system.
+The Department is connected as a level II employer and any arrest is provided to the department upon entry into the system.
 All volunteer and contract re-checks are completed annually and are up to date.
 According to the interview of the Central Office Human Resource person that handles all requests for employees seeking employment any criminal history is reported to the prospective employing institution.
-There was 160 background checks completed during the previous twelve months.
+During the previous twelve months 94 background checks were completed for new hires.